 Tanzania is the largest country in East Africa and the location of Africa's highest peak, Mount Kilimanjaro.
 Tanzania was formed in 1964, shortly after Tanganyika and Zanzibar gained independence from the United Kingdom.
 It is a member of the Commonwealth and is English-speaking.
 Although it has one of the world's lowest per capita incomes, Tanzania has experienced strong growth in recent years based on gold production and tourism.
+Tanzania has substantial natural gas reserves below its seabed.
 While much of government remains in Dar es-Salaam, the inland city of Dodoma is the administrative capital and home of the National Assembly.
 The East African Community – comprising Burundi, Kenya, Rwanda, Tanzania and Uganda - has its headquarters in Arusha, one of Tanzania's northern cities.

 Australia's diplomatic representation to Tanzania is from the High Commission in Nairobi, Kenya, assisted by an Honorary Consul in Dar es-Salaam.

 Embassies and consulates